quortex/kubestitute/README.md

 ## CustomResourceDefinitions
-A core feature of kubestitute is to monitor the Kubernetes API server for changes to specific objects and ensure that the current cluster infrastructure match these objects.
+A core feature of Kubestitute is to monitor the Kubernetes API server for changes to specific objects and ensure that the current cluster infrastructure match these objects.

 The Operator acts on the following [custom resource definitions (CRDs)](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/):

-**`Instance`** defines a desired Instance (only AWS EC2 instances in Autoscaling Groups supported at the moment).
+**`Instance`** defines a desired Instance (only AWS EC2 instances in Auto Scaling Groups supported at the moment).

-**`Scheduler`** defines a scheduler for Instances (only AWS EC2 instances in Autoscaling Groups supported at the moment).
+**`Scheduler`** defines a scheduler for Instances (only AWS EC2 instances in Auto Scaling Groups supported at the moment).
 This resource is used to configure advanced instances scheduling based on node groups events.

-You can find examples of CRDs defined by kubestitute [here](https://github.com/quortex/kubestitute/tree/feature/documentation/config/samples).
+You can find examples of CRDs defined by Kubestitute [here](https://github.com/quortex/kubestitute/tree/feature/documentation/config/samples).

 Full API documentation is available [here](./docs/api-docs.asciidoc).

 ## Supervision

 ### Logs
-By default, kubestitute produces structured logs, with "Info" verbosity.
+By default, Kubestitute produces structured logs, with "Info" verbosity.
 These settings can be configured as described [here](#Configuration_Optional_args).

 ### Metrics
-kubestitute being built from kubebuilder, this one natively exposes a collection of performance metrics for each controller. kubebuilder documentation about metrics [here](https://book.kubebuilder.io/reference/metrics.html).
+Kubestitute being built from Kubebuilder, it natively exposes a collection of performance metrics for each controller.
+Kubebuilder documentation about metrics can be found [here](https://book.kubebuilder.io/reference/metrics.html).

 We also expose custom metrics as described here: